-No towers along the steep : Our march is o'er the mountain wave, and our homes are in the mart on the mountain and the prairie, wherever there is good work to be done, and God's gifts to be appropriated.
-I have faith in our common brotherhood-in such meetings as this-in such social gatherings as that magnificent demonstration which we all en-joyed so much last night.
-I sincerely hope that all thought of forcing annexation upon the peo-ple of Canada will be abandoned, and that if not, you will seek a more pleasant sort of annexation for your children and children's children.
-It was a novel mode of attaching them that the people of Detroit adopted in lashing a fleet of their steamers together and getting up such a grand entertainment, and there was no question that it had a strong tendency to promote one kind of annexation, especially among the young people.
+We need no bulwarks, No towers along the steep; Our march is o'er the mountain wave, and our homes are in the mart, on the mountain and the prairie, wherever there is good work to be done, and God's gifts to be appropriated.
+I have faith in our common brother-hood-in such meetings as this-in such social gatherings as that magnificent demonstration which we all enjoyed so much last

+I sincerely hope that all thought of forcing annexation upon the people of Canada will be abandoned, and that if not, you will seek a more pleasant sort of annexation for your children and children's children.
+It was a novel mode of attacking them that the people of Detroit adopted in lashing a fleet of their steamers together, and getting up such a grand entertainment, and there was no question that it had a strong tendency to promote one kind of annexation, especially among the young people.
 (Laughter.)
-As a measure of self-pro-tection, I put myself under the wing of a pretty little New Brunswick woman, and charged her to take good care of me until we got safe ashore.
-(Laughter and applause, twice repeated.)
+As a measure of self protection, I put myself under the care of a pretty little New Brunswick woman, and charged her to take good care of me until we got safe ashore.
+(Laughter and applause twice repeated.)
 I fear I am detaining you too long.
-(Gries of "go on" from all parts of the house.)
-In conclusion let me say, that in dealing with this great subject, I me say, that in dealing with this great subject, I have spoken in an open, plain manner, and kept back nothing that ought to be said upon it, con-sidering the limited time at my disposal.
-My friend Mr. Hamlin wished us "to show our hands"; we have done so, and shown our hearts also in all sincerity.
-The subject is of vast im-portance to us all.
-Though living away down East, I take a deep interest in the great West, and I trust God will spare my life long enough to permit me to evalore its vastness more thoand i trust cod will spare my life long enough to permit me to explore its vastness more tho-roughly than I have yet been able to do, that I may the better discuss the great interests created by its commerce.
-British America has a great West as yet almost entirely undeveloped, out of which four or five States or Provinces may yet be formed, to pour their wealth down the great Lake Huron into Canada, and through the Straits, past the city of Detroit, to the ocean, while the manufactures of the United States, of England and of the Provinces go back to supply the wants.
-The moment Providence gives me opportunity, I will return to the West and examine bortuality, I win return to the west and examine its resources, and understand its position, in or-der that I may lay before my own people, and the people of the Provinces generally, and the capitalists of the mother country, an adequate idea of its importance, with a view of promoting idea of its importance, with a view of promoting a more active settlement and development of the territory on both sides of the boundary line, for the trade would be as valuable to the world on one side as on the other.
-Thanking the Conven-tion for the courtesy of so extended a hearing as had beengranted him, the honourable gentleman left the platform, amidst deafening and long con-tinued on longe tinued applause.
+(Cries of "go on" from all parts of the house.)
+In conclusion let me In conclusion let me say, that in dealing with this great subject, I have spoken in an open, plain manner, and kept back nothing that ought to be said upon it, considering the limited time at my disposal.
+My friend Mr. Hamlin wished us to "show our hands"; we have done so, and shown our hearts also in all sincerity. subject is of vast importance to us all.
+Though living away down East, I take a deep interest in the great West, and I trust God will spare my life long enough to permit me to explore its vastness more thoroughly than I have yet been able to do, that I may the better discuss the great interest created by its commerce.-British America has a great West as yet almost entirely undeveloped, out of which four or five States or Provinces may yet be formed, to pour their wealth down the great Lake Huron into Canada, and through the Straits, past the city of Detroit, to the ocean, while the manufactures of the United States, of England and of the Provinces go back to supply the wants.
+The moment Providence gives me opportunity, I will return to the West and examine its resources, and understand its position, in order that I may lay before my own people, and the people of the Provinces generally, and the capitalists of the mother country, an adequate idea of its importance, with a view of promoting a more active settlement and development of the territory on both sides of the boundary line, for the trade would be as valuable to the world on the one side as on the other.
+Thanking the Convention for the courtesy of so extended a hearing as had been granted him, the honourable gentleman left the platform, amidst deafening and long continued applause.